List of magic publications

-Magic publications are books and periodicals which are created on the subject of magic.
+Magic publications are books and periodicals dedicated to the subject of magic.
 They include reviews of new equipment and techniques, announcements of upcoming events, interviews with prominent magicians, announcements of awards, and columns on such subjects as the history and ethics of the art of magic.
-Most also feature various explanations and ideas pertaining to magic tricks/effects.
-Additionally you can commonly advertise for businesses and events with little charge.
+Most also feature various explanations and ideas pertaining to magic tricks and effects.
+Additionally, they commonly offer low-cost advertising opportunities for businesses and events.